Nintendo: Corona-Proof, But Not A Buy At This Valuation

 At this valuation, we think there are better options than Nintendo.

-Many of you will know Nintendo (OTCPK:NTDOY) for its popular consoles like the Wii and famous characters such as Mario, Pikachu, and Zelda.
+Many of you will know Nintendo (OTCPK:NTDOY) (OTCPK:NTDOF) for its popular consoles like the Wii and famous characters such as Mario, Pikachu, and Zelda.
 For those that are not familiar with the Japanese video gaming giant, the company is based in Kyoto and primarily engages in the production and sale of video games and consoles.
 The company released its new flagship, the Nintendo Switch, in early 2017.
 Since the launch of the Switch, Nintendo has discontinued the development of its handhold DS series.
 Consequently, virtually its entire business revolves around the Switch.
 It has experienced an impressive run since then with shares increasing roughly 70%, mainly because of the success of Switch.
 Although we think there is still room to run, we exercise caution since it has an unimpressive list of upcoming games.
 The remainder of the article is outlined as follows: First, we will explain the business model of Nintendo, then we will highlight upcoming games which is one of the main sources of profit, then we will discuss the competition and the company’s entrance into the mobile market, finally we will discuss the fundamentals, its dividend policy, and give concluding remarks.

 Business model